zuojr/zuojr.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an undergraduate student in the [Department of Management Science and Engineering](https://www.sem.tsinghua.edu.cn/mseen/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/), and I am applying for PhD programs in OR/OM starting Fall 2026.
+I am an undergraduate student in the [Department of Management Science and Engineering](https://www.sem.tsinghua.edu.cn/mseen/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/), and **I am applying for PhD programs in OR/OM starting Fall 2026**.

 My research interests broadly lie in data-driven decision-making under uncertainty, at the intersection of online learning, causal inference, and generative models.
 I am especially excited about settings where rigorous theory meets realistic data and constraints, such as pricing, recommendation and decision-making in modern financial platforms.